Shah Jahan period architecture

 Shah Jahan period architecture is an architectural period of Mughal architecture.
 It is associated with Shah Jahan's thirty-year reign over the Mughal Empire from 1628 to 1658.
 The most notable structures of this period include the Taj Mahal in Agra and the Red Fort in Old Delhi.
-Shah Jahan period architecture is distinguished by the extensive use of symmetry, the embellishing of structures through features such as the Shajahani column and the use of red sandstone and white marble as essential building materials.
+Shah Jahan period architecture is distinguished by the extensive use of symmetry, the embellishing of structures through features such as the Shahjahani column and the use of red sandstone and white marble as essential building materials.
 Shah Jahan is believed to have been heavily involved in the design and construction processes of the structures which had an immediate cultural impact seen through the involvement of social elites in architectural practices.
 Shah Jahan period architecture was influenced by previous Mughal emperors architectural works in addition to Persian architecture.

 Background

 Shah Jahan reigned over the Mughal Empire from 1628 – following the death of Shah Jahan's father, Jahangir.
 His reign lasted 30 years to 1658, when Shah Jahan's son, Aurangzeb gained power and made a declaration as the new Mughal emperor.
 Shah Jahan showed an early interest in architecture and is affiliated with the construction of numerous gardens and buildings prior to his rule.
 These include; the Shalimar garden in Kashmir (northern region of India) in 1608 and a hunting resort in the Burhanpur region around 1613, where he showed interest in the organisation and planning of imperial buildings and cities.

 It wasn't until the death of Shah Jahan's father and Shah Jahan's subsequent coronation that the true extent of Shah Jahan's architectural prowess was realised.
 There was the immediate construction of Jahangir's tomb in 1628, located in Lahore.
 Although the brief mentioning of this architectural project by Shah Jahan's chronicler means it is suspected Shah Jahan had limited influence over the project, the tomb does reflect some early features that were to become central to Shah Jahan period architecture.
 These features include the use of white marble and red sandstone as central materials in addition to bilateral symmetry, features that can be seen in the Taj Mahal, the most noteworthy structure of Shah Jahan period architecture.
 Throughout his reign, Shah Jahan is suspected to have built thirty-five palaces and gardens, with twenty-four still in existence.
 Due to the scale of construction, Shah Jahan period architecture is a valuable source for understanding the development of Islamic architecture throughout the 17th century.